Skip to main content

 History of Career in EMS

 Started as Resident Fire fighter at Chelan County Fire District in 1999.
 Quickly realized I wanted to pursue career in EMS.
 Became a EMT with Ballard Ambulance in 2001, worked simultaneously at Ballard Ambulance and AMR-Seattle (2001-2002).
 Paramedic School at CWU graduating in 2003.
 Ballard Ambulance since.
 Have worked all aspects of Emergency Services, High Angle Rescue, Helicopter Rescue, Search and Rescue, etc. Became fully commissioned Reserve Deputy with Chelan County Sheriff Office in 2014 and served until 2020.
 Joined Regional SWAT team as a TEMS medic and became fully integrated member of SWAT Team.
-Currently serving second consecutive term as the President of the WA State Ambulance Association.
+Currently serving second consecutive term as the President of the WA State Ambulance Association (and elected to 3rd term upon completion of current term.)

 Top 3 Issues in Emergency Healthcare